aws-samples/container-persistence-blogpost/3-SingleContainerMultipleHostsMultipleAZs/readme.md

 [https://www.eksworkshop.com/920_cleanup/](https://www.eksworkshop.com/920_cleanup/)

-Or just check the clean up instructions at the end of thi section.
+Or just check the clean up instructions at the end of this section.

-_**Kubernetes Cluster Configuration**_
+### *Kubernetes Cluster Configuration*

 After creating the cluster make sure that the nodes are in different Availabily Zones:
 ```